Excavation Cost Guide: How Much to Budget in 2025?

 What Are the Project-Specific Rates to Excavate a Pool, Crawl Space, or Basement?

-Common excavation projects, such as digging a crawl spacebasement, driveway, or parking lot, including swimming pool and septic tank installations, are priced according to the scope of work and the size of the excavation site.
-The table below details the service rates for different excavation projects:
+Common excavation projects, such as digging a crawl space, basement, driveway, or parking lot, including swimming pool and septic tank installations, are priced according to the scope of work and the size of the excavation site.
+For homeowners trying to determine the cost to dig out a basement, the values below provide a realistic starting point.

 What Is the Rate of Foundation Excavation Work?